sergiofdezfernandez/AngularSkeleton/README.md

 ## Description

-How to enhance development flow with tools which allow you ensure your commits following code style rules, passing rules etc...
+How to enhance development flow with tools which allow you ensure your commits following code style rules, passing tests etc...

 ## Tools